 Omega 3 essential fatty acids

-Flaxseed oil, fish oil, hemp oil, olive oil, black currant seed oil, coconut oil, borage seed oil etc are good sources of healthy fats.
+Flaxseed oil, fish oil, olive oil, black currant seed oil, coconut oil, borage seed oil etc are good sources of healthy fats.
 Depending on your pets body weight, feed between 1 tsp to 1 tbsp of flaxseed oil which is readily available in pet stores.

 COQ10, Zinc and quercetin